IBM/build-blockchain-insurance-app/README.md

 3. The Node.js application server uses the Fabric SDK to interact with the deployed network on IBM Blockchain Platform 2.0.
 4. The React UI uses the Node.js application API to interact and submit transactions to the network.
 5. The user interacts with the insurance application web interface to update and query the blockchain ledger and state.

+## Included Components
+*	[IBM Blockchain Platform V2 Beta](https://console.bluemix.net/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks) gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.
+*	[IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) creates a cluster of compute hosts and deploys highly available containers.
+A Kubernetes cluster lets you securely manage the resources that you need to quickly deploy, update, and scale applications.

+## Featured technologies
+* [Hyperledger Fabric v1.4](https://hyperledger-fabric.readthedocs.io) is a platform for distributed ledger solutions, underpinned by a modular architecture that delivers high degrees of confidentiality, resiliency, flexibility, and scalability.
+* [Node.js](https://nodejs.org) is an open source, cross-platform JavaScript run-time environment that executes server-side JavaScript code.
+* [React](https://reactjs.org/) A declarative, efficient, and flexible JavaScript library for building user interfaces.
+* [Docker](https://www.docker.com/) Docker is a computer program that performs operating-system-level virtualization.
+It was first released in 2013 and is developed by Docker, Inc.

 ## Prerequisites
 We find that Blockchain can be finicky when it comes to installing Node.
 We want to share this [StackOverflow response](https://stackoverflow.com/questions/49744276/error-cannot-find-module-api-hyperledger-composer) - because many times the errors you see with Compose are derived in having installed either the wrong Node version or took an approach that is not supported by Compose: